 This will re-negotiate / re-set the channel

-If you are rebooting your router manually, it will likely keep the same channel it had before because all of the other routers in the immediate area will be stable.
-But if the entire neighborhood is rebooting, the odds of keeping the same channel are slim.
+If you reboot your router, it will likely keep the same channel it had before because all of the other routers in the neighborhood will be stable.
+But if the entire neighborhood is rebooting after a power failure, the odds of keeping the same channel are slim.

 Other Possible Issues: